A Large Scale Benchmark and an Inclusion-Based Algorithm for Continuous Collision Detection: Benchmark

 \subsection{Dataset}

-We crafted two datasets to compare the performance and correctness of CCD algorithms: (1) a \emph{\handcrafted} dataset that contains over 21 thousand point-triangle and 34 thousand edge-edge queries, and (2) a \emph{simulation} dataset that contains over 18 million point-triangle and 41 million edge-edge queries.
+We crafted two datasets to compare the performance and correctness of CCD algorithms: (1) a \emph{\handcrafted} dataset that contains over 12 thousand point-triangle and 15 thousand edge-edge queries, and (2) a \emph{simulation} dataset that contains over 18 million point-triangle and 41 million edge-edge queries.
 To foster replicability, we describe the format of the dataset in Appendix~\ref{app:format}.

-The \handcrafted queries are the union of queries from~\cite{erleben2018methodology} (Figure~\ref{fig:hand-dataset}) and a set of handcrafted pairs for degenerate geometric configurations.
+The \handcrafted queries are the union of queries \review{simulated with~\cite{Li2020IPC} from the scenes in}~\cite{erleben2018methodology} (Figure~\ref{fig:hand-dataset}) and a set of handcrafted pairs for degenerate geometric configurations.
 These include: point-point degeneracies, near collisions (within a floating-point epsilon from collision), coplanar vertex-face and edge-edge motion (where the function $f$~\eqref{eq:univariate} has infinite roots), degenerated function $F_{\text{vf}}$ and $F_{\text{ee}}$, and CCD queries with two or three roots.

 The simulation queries were generated by running four nonlinear elasticity simulations.
 The first two simulations (Figure~\ref{fig:sim-dataset} top row) use the constraints of~\cite{verschoor2019efficient} to simulate two cow heads colliding and a chain of rings falling.
 The second two simulations (Figure~\ref{fig:sim-dataset} bottom row) use the method of~\cite{Li2020IPC} to simulate a coarse mat twisting and the high speed impact of a golf ball hitting a planar wall.